hazadus/gh-commitmsg/README.md

 # Use different language
 gh commitmsg --language russian

-# Use previous 3 commit messages as an example for LLM
+# Use previous commit messages as examples for LLM (default: 3, max: 20)
 gh commitmsg --examples

+# Or specify custom number of examples
+gh commitmsg --examples 5

 # Use a different AI model
 gh commitmsg --model xai/grok-3-mini